 I also taught Egyptian dance, and choreographed many dances for 20 years in Norwich.

-My main focus now is teaching multicultural dances from around the world with children in schools on projects in conjunction with the National Curriculum or specialist Arts weeks, festivals and family fun days.
+My main focus now is teaching multicultural dances from around the world with children in schools on projects in conjunction with the National Curriculum, specialist Arts weeks, festivals and family fun days.
 The children are given opportunities to express and create their own dances.
 Gradually I have built up a wide portfolio of World dance workshops, sometimes through own personal interest and other times through many requests from schools.
 This has been and continues to be immensely satisfying work, and I consider myself to be extremely fortunate to be able work with some delightful, talented and inspirational people, young and otherwise !

 Grateful thanks to all my teachers and mentors including Michael Platt schools adviser, teacher, director and choreographer based in Ipswich, Suffolk, and Elsa Urmston Independant dance scientist and educator.
 ZaZa Hassan, a superb teacher & choreographer who gave me many wonderful opportunities to perform with his troupe Ramses in the uk & abroad.

 ‘ I really felt that the participants responded very positively to your enthusiasm and passion, and that they really understood the relationship of the music and dance to the historical context & culture in which it exists ‘ Elsa Bradley Senior dance Artist – Norfolk dance.